Seikatsu776/Virtual-Triage-System---Section-4-Team-2/README.md

 # Virtual-Triage-System---Section-4-Team-2
-A group consisting of Daniel Jalali, Aidan Smith, and Joshua Lingaraj
+A group consisting of Daniel, Aidan, and Joshua